 It’s quite easy to reach the Princes’ Islands from Taksim Square.
 Firstly, you can walk to the metro station which is located in Taksim Square, go to F1 Funicular Line and reach Kabatas.

 Then, you can take a ferry to the Princes’ Islands from Kabatas.
 The ferry ride takes approximately 1,5 hours.
 However, it will give you tons of opportunities to take brilliant shots of Istanbul.

 In order to get to Istanbul Airport from Taksim, it’s best to take the Havaist Shuttle Bus.
 The official airport shuttles leave from Taksim Square.
 You can check this number: IST-19 to make sure about the route.

 The new airport’s metro is not finished yet.
 It will be possible to get to the new airport by metro soon.

-How to Go from Taksim Square to Sabiha Gokcen Airport
+How to Go to Sabiha Gokcen Airport

 Again, Havabus Shuttle can be used to reach Sabiha Gokcen Airport.
 If you prefer to go by land, this will be the best option.
 As the distance between Taksim Square and the airport is too long, Havatas is the cheapest and easiest option without having to carry your luggage or connect to another means of transportation.